cakephp/docs/en/plugins.rst

     AppController.

     Also note how the name of the model is prefixed with the name of the plugin.
 This is required to differentiate between models in the plugin and models in the main application.

-    In this case, the $uses array would not be required as ContactManager.Contact would be the default model for this controller, however it is included to demonstrate how to properly prepend the plugin name.

-If you want to access what we've got going thus far, visit /contact_manager/contacts.
+If you want to access what we've got going thus far, visit ``/contact_manager/contacts``.
 You should get a "Missing Model" error because we don't have a Contact model defined yet.

 .. _plugin-models: